 MAIL_ENCRYPTION=tls

-directly from your AWS Console.
-Under Amazon SES click on SMTP Settings and follow the brief wizard.
-Remember that you'll have just a single chance to see (copy) your credentials.
+Under Amazon SES, click on SMTP Settings and follow the steps.
+Remember that you will have just a single chance to see (copy) your credentials.

 Preview of your credentials: